Skip to content

 Enterprise-scale repositories often exceed the capacity of a single AI API call.
 Architectural solutions address this through semantic chunking and multi-pass review patterns.

-For chunking, AST (Abstract Syntax Tree) parsing splits code at semantic boundaries such as method and class definitions rather than arbitrary line counts, preserving logical code units and improving analysis accuracy.
+For chunking, AST (Abstract Syntax Tree) parsing splits code at semantic boundaries, such as method and class definitions, rather than at arbitrary line counts, preserving logical code units and improving analysis accuracy.
 Smaller chunks enable more precise retrieval, while larger chunks preserve more surrounding context.

 A multi-pass review architecture works in four stages: estimating total scope across changed files, grouping related files within processing limits, reserving capacity for system prompts and cross-reference context, and running a synthesis pass that combines insights from individual file analyses.